University of Michigan Licensee since Dec 2014 (Partnership with University of Michigan since 2010)

 Starting in 2010, LLS TAP supported a promising University of Michigan research project led by Jolanta Grembecka, PhD, to develop new treatments for patients with a rare and lethal subtype of leukemia.
 Through TAP, LLS engaged chemists to improve the properties that produced lead compounds that exhibited potent anti-leukemic activity.
 In 2014, LLS introduced Kura Oncology to the project that ultimately led to Kura Oncology completing a licensing agreement with the University of Michigan to continue to develop these molecules.

-Today, Kura Oncology remains committed to developing precision medicines for cancer, and LLS TAP prior investment into this project at the University of Michigan is now supporting a "Phase 1/2A First in Human Study of the Menin-MLL(KMT2A) Inhibitor KO-539 in Patients With Relapsed or Refractory Acute Myeloid Leukemia."
+Today, Kura Oncology remains committed to developing precision medicines for cancer, and LLS TAP prior investment into this project at the University of Michigan is now supporting a "Phase 2 registration-directed clinical trial in patients with NPM1-mutant relapsed or refractory AML."

 - December 13, 2021 - announced the presentation of new preclinical data for KO-539, the Company’s oral, potent and selective menin inhibitor, and its potential for synergistic activity in combination with venetoclax, a current standard of care in the treatment of patients with acute myeloid leukemia (AML), during a poster session today at the American Society of Hematology (ASH) Annual meeting in Atlanta.